Alpaca fiber: Production

-History of the Alpaca fiber industry
+Industry history

 The Amerindians of Peru used this fiber in the manufacture of many styles of fabrics for thousands of years before its introduction into Europe as a commercial product.
 The alpaca was a crucial component of ancient life in the Andes, as it provided not only warm clothing, but also meat.

 Incan culture involved the alpaca, as well as llamas and guanacos, in ritual sacrifice.
-Methods of killing the beasts varied based on the god receiving the sacrifice, the festival during which it took place, and even the color of the animal's fur.
+Slaughter methods varied by the god receiving the sacrifice, the festival during which it took place, and even the color of the animal's fur.
 One method involved slitting open the animal's left side and reaching inside the chest cavity to remove the heart.

 The first European importations of alpaca fiber were into Spain.
 Spain transferred that fiber to Germany and France.
-Apparently, alpaca yarn was spun in England for the first time about the year 1808, but the fiber was condemned as an unworkable material.
+Apparently, alpaca yarn was spun in England for the first time about 1808, but the fiber was condemned as an unworkable.
 In 1830, Benjamin Outram, of Greetland, near Halifax, appears to have reattempted spinning it, and again it was condemned.
-These two attempts failed due to the style of fabric into which the yarn was woven—a type of camlet.
+These two attempts failed because of the style of fabric into which the yarn was woven—a type of camlet.
 With the introduction of cotton warps into Bradford trade about 1836, the true qualities of alpaca could be assessed as it was developed into fabric.
 It is not known where the cotton warp and mohair or alpaca weft plain-cloth came from, but it was this structure which enabled Titus Salt, then a young Bradford manufacturer, to use alpaca successfully.
 The typical "alpaca fabric" is a very characteristic "dress fabric."